MicrosoftDocs/visualstudio-docs/docs/python/overview-of-python-tools-for-visual-studio.md

 # Work with Python in Visual Studio on Windows

 Python is a popular programming language that is reliable, flexible, easy to learn, free to use on all operating systems, and supported by both a strong developer community and many free libraries.
-Python supports all manners of development, including web applications, web services, desktop apps, scripting, and scientific computing, and is used by many universities, scientists, casual developers, and professional developers alike.
+Python supports all manners of development, including web applications, web services, desktop apps, scripting, and scientific computing.
+Scientists, casual developers, professional developers, and many universities alike use Python for programming.
 You can learn more about the language on [python.org](https://www.python.org) and [Python for Beginners](https://www.python.org/about/gettingstarted/).

 Visual Studio is a powerful Python IDE on Windows.
 Visual Studio provides [open-source](https://github.com/Microsoft/ptvs) support for the Python language through the **Python Development** and **Data Science** workloads (Visual Studio 2017 and later) and the free Python Tools for Visual Studio extension (Visual Studio 2015 and earlier).

-Python is no presently supported in Visual Studio for Mac, but is available on Mac and Linux through Visual Studio Code. (see [questions and answers](#questions-and-answers)).
+Visual Studio doesn't support Python on Mac now.
+But it is available on Mac and Linux through Visual Studio Code. (see [questions and answers](#questions-and-answers)).

 To get started: